simonwoerpel/memorious-sehrgutachten/README.md

 ### run the crawler

-    memorious run sehrgutachten
+    MEMORIOUS_CONFIG_PATH=src memorious run sehrgutachten

 ### make changes

-All the magic happens in `src/sehrgutachten.py` and `config/sehrgutachten.yml`
+All the magic happens in `src/sehrgutachten.py` and `src/sehrgutachten.yml`

 ### deployment